 Because they believed that smelly vapors could catch in the fibers of their clothing and transmit disease, de l’Orme designed a uniform of a waxed leather coat, leggings, boots, and gloves intended to deflect miasmas from head to toe.
 The suit was then coated in suet, hard white animal fat, to repel bodily fluids.
 The plague doctor also donned a prominent black hat to indicate that they were, in fact, a doctor.

-Though de l’Orme was lucky enough to live to an impressive 96, most plague doctors had a very short lifespan even with the suit, and those who did not get sick often lived in constant quarantine.
+Though de l’Orme was lucky enough to live to an impressive 96 years old, most plague doctors had a very short lifespan even with the suit, and those who did not get sick often lived in constant quarantine.
 Indeed, it could be a lonely and thankless existence for the plague doctors of yore.

 Plague Doctors’ Horrific Treatments

-Because plague doctors were confronted only with the horrific symptoms and not an in-depth understanding of the disease, they often were allowed to conduct autopsies.
+Because doctors treating the bubonic plague were confronted only with the horrific symptoms and not an in-depth understanding of the disease, they often were allowed to conduct autopsies.
 These, however, tended to yield nothing.

 Plague doctors consequently resorted to some dubious, dangerous, and debilitating treatments.
 Plague doctors were largely unqualified, so they had less medical knowledge than “real” physicians who themselves subscribed to incorrect scientific theories.
 Treatments then ranged from the bizarre to the truly horrific.

-They practiced covering buboes — puss-filled cysts the size of an egg found on the neck, armpits, and groin — in human excrement which probably spread further infection.
-They also turned to bloodletting and lancing the buboes to drain the puss.
+They practiced covering buboes — pus-filled cysts the size of an egg found on the neck, armpits, and groin — in human excrement which probably spread further infection.
+They also turned to bloodletting and lancing the buboes to drain the pus.
 Both practices could be quite painful, though the most painful must have been pouring mercury over the victim and placing them in an oven.

 Not surprisingly, these attempts often accelerated death and the spread of infection by opening festering burn wounds and blisters.